 When you do not have enough items in your washing machine during the cycle, your dirty diapers will not rub against each other enough, which means the debris will not be loosened and properly removed.
 This can also affect how well your detergent suds up.

 What happens if there are too many items in your wash?

 When you have too many items in your washing machine, your diapers may not have enough room to rub against each other properly, which will prevent the debris from being loosened and removed.
 Too many diapers in a wash can also prevent detergent and debris from being fully rinse from your diapers.

 How do I know what size load to wash?

 FRONT LOADING WASHING MACHINE- If you have a front loading washing machine, you want to fill the drum of your washer half way to two-thirds full.
-Most front-loading machines have an internal sensor that detects how large your load is, but you still want to have enough items in the washer to fill half way to ensure your load is still of adequate size.
-If you do not have enough items to fill your washer halfway, you can add other small clothing items to the load.
-Wash cloths and baby clothes are all perfect sized items to add to your load if you need more items.
+Most front-loading machines have an internal sensor that detects how large your load is.
+About half-full is a good place to start.
 If you are over-filling your machine, you will need to break your washing up into smaller loads.